 Participants’ financial retribution is a mixture of a base rate salary (8€ per session) plus a performance-dependant bonus in prediction phases (2 trials are randomly selected in each prediction phase, yielding a maximal bonus of 8€).

-Self-efficacy learning
+Metacognition

-Here, self-efficacy refers to one’s belief regarding how much effort one has to invest to reach a given performance level (in any cognitive or physical task).
-Self-efficacy is a major determinant of motivation, in the sense that it determines one’s perceived best trade-off between reward and effort costs.
+We define self-efficacy as one’s belief regarding how much effort one has to invest to reach a given performance level (in any cognitive or physical task).
+Self-efficacy is an essential component of metacognition, and a major determinant of motivated parformance, in the sense that it determines one’s perceived best trade-off between reward and effort costs.
 Importantly, when acquiring a new skill or engaging in a new task, self-efficacy has to learned.
 Such self-efficacy learning may be prone to cognitive biases when acquiring a new skill.
 In particular, people may overweigh successes when compared to failures (optimism bias), neglect prediction errors (confirmatory biases), or report elevated levels of confidence (overconfidence bias).
 Here, we study the determinants of self-efficacy learning, in terms of either external feedbacks (regarding one’s objective performance in a task) or internal feedbacks (regarding one’s subjective confidence in the task).
 We also quantify the potential optimism, confirmatory and overconfidence biases that distort self-efficacy learning.

 We use a simple short-term memory task that is adapted from the “Memory” game, in which people must learn the location of pairs of twin items within a 4x4 grid of cards.
 The pairs are presented sequentially at a rate of one pair per second.
 On each trial, participants are given a target number of pairs to remember to win a bonus for that trial.
 Participants can choose to see one presentation of all the pairs (a so-called “flip”) as many times as they choose during a trial (encoding phase).
 Then, they are shown one member of each twin pair at a time and are asked to designate the location of the corresponding twin item on the grid (recall phase), up to the target number of pairs for that trial.
 Before, they are provided with their objective performance, they then are sked to provide their confidence level in reaching the target performance level.
 Additionally, prior to the encoding phase, participants are asked to report the number of ‘flips’ of the 4x4 grid they believe they would need to achieve the target score for that trial.
 Finally, on certain trials, participants will not be required to complete the recall phase and instead simply report how confident they are that they would have achieved the target score.